-Based on our planned use of the net proceeds to us from this offering and our existing cash, cash equivalents and marketable securities described above, we estimate that such funds will be sufficient to enable us to complete our Phase 3 clinical trials of OTX-DP for the treatment of ocular inflammation and pain following cataract surgery, submit an NDA to the FDA for ocular pain and an NDA supplement for ocular inflammation, assuming favorable clinical results, and commercially launch this product candidate, assuming FDA approval; initiate and complete our Phase 3 clinical trials of OTX-DP for the treatment of allergic conjunctivitis and submit an NDA supplement to the FDA, assuming favorable clinical results; and complete our Phase 2b clinical trial and, assuming favorable results, initiate and substantially complete our Phase 3 clinical trials of OTX-TP for the treatment of glaucoma and ocular hypertension.
+Based on our planned use of the net proceeds to us from this offering and our existing cash, cash equivalents and marketable securities described above, we estimate that such funds will be sufficient to enable us to .
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 See the "Risk Factors" section of this prospectus for a discussion of the risks affecting our business that could have an adverse effect on our available capital resources.
+We do not anticipate that the net proceeds to us from this offering and our existing cash, cash equivalents and marketable securities will be sufficient to allow us to